napari/napari/docs/guides/magicgui.md

 ### Updating an existing Layer

 The default behavior is to add a new layer to the viewer for each `LayerDataTuple` returned by a magicgui function.
-By providing your a unique `name` key in your {attr}`~napari.types.LayerDataTuple` metadata dict, you can update an existing layer, rather than creating a new layer each time the function is called:
+By providing a unique `name` key in your {attr}`~napari.types.LayerDataTuple` metadata dict, you can update an existing layer, rather than creating a new layer each time the function is called: